Canvass Research

 The Bigger Picture

 Ghost surgery is the most dramatic example of a broader problem: information asymmetry between international patients and the Korean medical system.
-You're making a high-stakes decision in a country where you can't read the reviews, can't verify the credentials, and can't navigate the regulatory system.
+You are making a high-stakes decision in a country where you cannot read the reviews, cannot verify the credentials, and cannot navigate the regulatory system.

 This is exactly why independent, evidence-based research matters.
-Not research from an agency that earns commissions from the clinic you choose — research that has zero financial interest in your decision.
+An agency that earns commissions from the clinic you book has a financial interest in the clinic you choose.
+Canvass Research does not.